-- Before patients received any care or treatment they were asked for their consent and the provider acted in accordance with their wishes.
+• Before patients received any care or treatment they were asked for their consent and the provider acted in accordance with their wishes.
 The practice had a comprehensive consent policy in place.
 Patients were required to sign a written consent form.
-For example, patients who attended the practice for intra-muscular injections were required to provide written consent prior to this procedure. - We saw that people receiving travel vaccinations were required to give written consent.
+For example, patients who attended the practice for intra-muscular injections were required to provide written consent prior to this procedure.